Help Desk Software For Schools: Why You Need it And How to Choose One

 Next in line, the chosen service desk should have an intuitive UX and be user-friendly.
 This will guarantee your agents don’t need training and your end-users adopt it without friction.

-"After diving into its features and abilities, I found InvGate Service Desk to be a very well-thought-out application that provides great flexibility and is easy to set up and integrate into our processes.
+"After diving into its features and abilities, I found InvGate Service Management to be a very well-thought-out application that provides great flexibility and is easy to set up and integrate into our processes.
 And the best part was its ease of use for my end users, which was the biggest hurdle – end-user buy-in.
 If end-users won’t use a Ticket Management system, then everything else doesn’t matter.
 But my end users took to it straight away with very little training."

 Christopher Hoth